 - Listen to me, advocate for me, sympathize with me, fight with me, and raise your voice to match my outcries.

 - Be my racial ally, stand up against racial injustice, celebrate and benefit from racial diversity, take on this fight as your own.

 All the things I’m asking for require courage, strength, agape love, and sacrifice—all of which our Lord and Savior Jesus Christ demonstrated for us when he died for our sins.
 As Christians, we are called to bear witness to the suffering of Christ, and as we unite ourselves in the fight for racial justice and equity, let us not forget that we are also called to bear witness to the suffering of our brothers and sisters.

 - How are your contributions to the fight against racial injustice a manifestation of Christ’s courage, strength, agape love, and sacrifice?

 - What do you need, want, and recommend in the fight for racial justice from fellow advocates who look like you?
 Those who don’t look like you?

-Heather Malveaux is the Coordinator of International Immersion Programs at Loyola University New Orleans, where she challenges her students to speak openly and honestly about race, racism, and privilege.
+Heather Malveaux is the university minister for social justice and immersion programs at Loyola University New Orleans, where she challenges her students to speak openly and honestly about race, racism, and privilege.